-PM Barzani discusses the Sinjar agreement with a top German delegation
+PM Barzani discusses the Sinjar Agreement with a top German delegation

 The delegation headed by Dr. Tobias Tunkel, Director of Middle East and North Africa of the Foreign Office of Germany, Martin Jaeger, the German Ambassador to Iraq, and Klaus Streicher, the German Consul General in the Kurdistan Region, according to a statement from Kurdistan Regional Government (KRG).

-The importance of implementing the Sinjar Agreement, removing outlawed militias, and providing the appropriate ground for normalizing the situation in the region, as well as guaranteeing the return of the displaced people to their homes were discussed in the meeting, the statement added.
+The importance of implementing the Sinjar Agreement, expulsion of outlawed militias, and providing the appropriate ground for normalizing the situation in the region, as well as guaranteeing the return of the IDPs to their homes were discussed in the meeting, the statement added.

 Read More: Germany is a great supporter of the Kurdistan Region: Interior Minister